raganwald/raganwald.github.com/index.md

 ---

-<p class="quotation">“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”</p>
-<p class="author">—Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>
+<p class="quotation">“Extraordinary communication skills...
+Able to mentor and coach other engineers and make those less experienced comfortable and build their confidence (empowerment) at the same time.</p>
+<p class="quotation">“Reg's communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
+And, it is natural leadership...
+Not forced in any way.
+He talks to, and gets respect from, the Interns to the C-Level.”</p>
+<p class="author">—Richard Hartshorne: Senior Talent Partner, PagerDuty</p>

 ---